 The best water quality for rooting clones?

-If using natural collected water: some water sources can contain algae and other particles that will clog up the aeroponic cloning machine sprays.
-Easy fix: clean water with a drinking filter.
+If using natural collected water, the water sources can contain algae and other particles that will clog up the aeroponic cloning machine sprays.
+An easy solution is to screen the water beforehand with a drinking filter.

 Growers using tap water should make sure also that there’s no hidden contaminants (like flurosilicates, chlorine or chloramines) that can damage your fragile weed clones.
 9 times out of 10 standard tap water will do the job… unless you’re in LA.

-It is crucial to keep the water reservoir relatively cool – optimal water temp is between 68 and 72 degrees.
-Use a tank thermometer to monitor your water temperatures, and if it is getting too warm, consider moving the cloning machine to a cooler area.
+It is crucial to keep the water reservoir relatively cool – optimal water temp is between 68°F and 75°F. Use a tank thermometer to monitor your water temperatures, and if it is getting too warm, consider moving the cloning machine to a cooler area.

 Running the water reservoir too hot can be problematic, and you will have to add hydrogen peroxide or a few drops of bleach to stop unwanted bacteria forming (a common problem with aeroponic cloning machines).
 As ol’ Ben Danklin famously said: An ounce of prevention is worth a pound of cure.